 Visiting a city with hilly or mountainous terrain?
 Go for a hike!
 You’re bound to see some amazing scenery and things you wouldn’t see from a vehicle.
 Since I’m from a city whose hills are mostly on and off ramps from a freeway, I love getting the chance to hike and explore this way.
-Best hiking experience to date was in Bergen, Norway.
+My best hiking experience to date were in Bergen and Lillehammer, Norway.
 Good company also makes the hike even better!

 Try to get a hotel that is closer so some of the things you want to see.
 This way you can walk instead of catching a cab or public transportation.
 The more you’re moving the more you can counteract all the delicious food you’re eating on your trip.
 We love to walk as much as possibles on vacation.
 I feel so accomplished!

 In London for our babymoon, we used the hop on and off bus tours to get us around town for a couple of days.
 Instead of the just staying on the bus, we took advantage of the hop on and off bit!
 We would hop off and explore a large area.
 Walk around, skip some stops and hop back on when our next destination was far away or we needed a break.
 It was a great option for us and we were able to see more than we would just driving by!